 Well-rendered graphics meet top-notch sound and a military backbeat that’s generally impressive.
 Simply tap the left side of the touchscreen (on the designated arrows) to control the tank, tap the circle on the right side of the touchscreen to fire, and you’re in business.

-Despite its simplicity, Tank-O-Box proves to be surprisingly fun.
+Tank-O-Box proves to be surprisingly fun.
 The game’s strategic elements hold true, and you’ll find yourself heading toward the best terrain within a level to wage battle, using fences, buildings, and other structures as cover.
 Other bells and whistles—including a helpful tutorial, an auto-save feature and responsive controls—make the Tank-O-Box that much better and more addictive than you’d expect.

 Unfortunately, that praise comes with several caveats.
 The directional controls feel as if they’ve been placed too close together on the left side of the touchscreen, and while the game offers a helpful “click” noise once you hit a key and change directions, movement hardly feels natural and intuitive.
 Finally, Tank-O-Box’s frame rate takes a nosedive when multiple units are on screen.
 A recent update improved matters somewhat, though things still aren’t as smooth as they should be—it really detracts from the gameplay.